bitnami/charts/README.md

 ### Setup a Kubernetes Cluster

-The quickest way to setup a Kubernetes cluster is with [Azure Kubernetes Service](https://azure.microsoft.com/en-us/services/kubernetes-service/), [AWS Elastic Container Service](https://aws.amazon.com/eks/) or [Google Container Engine](https://cloud.google.com/container-engine/) using their respective quick-start guides.
+The quickest way to setup a Kubernetes cluster is with [Azure Kubernetes Service](https://azure.microsoft.com/en-us/services/kubernetes-service/), [AWS Elastic Container Service](https://aws.amazon.com/eks/) or [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) using their respective quick-start guides.
 For setting up Kubernetes on other cloud platforms or bare-metal servers refer to the Kubernetes [getting started guide](http://kubernetes.io/docs/getting-started-guides/).

 ### Install Helm